Pevicsanch/parse_edifact/README.md

 The **EDI Message Parser** project is designed to process and convert messages in various EDI (Electronic Data Interchange) formats such as EDIFACT, EDISIMPLEX, and XML into structured JSON files.

+**Note:** This parser has been tested specifically for COPARN messages.
+It may require modifications to handle other types of EDI messages.

 ## Project Structure